In This Article

 - Spironolactone: Spironolactone is an oral medication for women with hormonal acne and is especially helpful for acne on the lower face, jawline and neck.
 "Sprinolactone blocks androgen receptors leading to less sebum production and, as a result, fewer clogged pores," Rabach explains.
 Depending on the dose, a patient should expect fewer breakouts, especially on the lower face, jawline, and neck.

 - Oral Birth Control: Like Spironolactone, oral birth control is used to target the hormonal elements of acne.
 "Oral birth control for women works by reducing the balance of androgens in the body, and also reduces the cyclic surges of hormones, including androgens," Rabach tells us.
 “Androgens cause sebum production which leads to clogged pores and acne, so when taking birth control for acne, patients can expect a reduction in breakouts—especially ones that are correlated to the monthly menstrual cycle."
+It's important to note, however, that not all birth control is effective at treating acne (certain forms of birth control can actually worsen acne).
+So it's important to talk to your OBGYN or dermatologist about the best birth control for you.

 - Benzoyl Peroxide and Salicylic Acid: Benzoyl peroxide and salicylic acid are pivotal ingredients when it comes to over-the-counter acne treatments.
 Benzoyl peroxide works to destroy bacteria in the pores that lead to acne.
 It also helps dry up pus, and eases inflammation," according to Rabach.
 Salicylic acid is a beta-hydroxy acid (BHA) that helps exfoliate away dead skin cells that can lead to clogged pores.